UBCBio525/Bio525D/resources/programs.md

 Topic 5
 =====

-[RSEM](http://deweylab.biostat.wisc.edu/rsem/) and bowtie2 are required, in addition to an R script provided on the course site.
+[RSEM](http://deweylab.biostat.wisc.edu/rsem/) and bowtie2 (see above) are required, in addition to an R script provided on the course site.

 Topic 6
 =====